nhanb/old.hi.imnhan.com/content/posts/have-you-built-anything-cool-.md

 Loads of exciting things were learned along the way: how URL handling works in webapp2 and in other web frameworks in general, proper templating (can't believe I ever wrote `<title><?php echo $title;
-?></title>`... not cool!), OAuth2 (more than a few "Aha!" moments working with this little guy...), Google's Datastore and NoSQL in general, and of course, Twitter Bootstrap - saving clueless non-designer developers since its inception.
+?></title>`... not cool!), OAuth2 (more than a few "Aha!" moments working with this little guy...), Google's Datastore and NoSQL in general, and of course, Twitter Bootstrap--saving clueless non-designer developers since its inception.

 And now, I'm rewriting it from scratch, this time trying out TDD, making use of